Stokes 82 leads Durham effort against Glamorgan

 David Lloyd's decision to bowl first looked the obvious one on a cloudy day with a green-tinged wicket, and his side got an early reward with the in-form Sean Dickson edging Michael Neser to slip for just five, following three successive hundreds.

-But Alex Lees (44) and Keegan Petersen looked untroubled in a stand of 62, with the bowlers getting no assistance from the conditions, before Lees inside-edged a ball from Lloyd onto his leg-stump.
+But Alex Lees (44) and Petersen looked untroubled in a stand of 62, with the bowlers getting no initial assistance from the conditions, before Lees inside-edged a ball from Lloyd onto his leg-stump.

 Durham stuttered slightly as Scott Borthwick (17) drove Michael Hogan to mid-on and David Bedingham (11) was trapped lbw by Andy Gorvin, bringing Stokes to the middle at 130-4.